Stratiotes aloides: Cultivation

 Most suitable for the cool aquarium or pond.

 Propagation from runners which form from the centre of the rosette of leaves.

 The herb has had a high reputation for treating wounds, especially when these are made by an iron implement.
 It is applied externally.
-The plant is also said to be of use in the treatment of St. Anthony's fire and also of bruised kidneys.
+The plant is also said to be of use in the treatment of ergotism and also of bruised kidneys.